-On August 19, 2011, the Company received notification from Mexico that it was terminating the license agreement effective immediately due to an alleged breach of the license agreement.
+On August 19, 2011, the Company received notification from Cryo-Cell de Mexico ("Mexico") that they were terminating the license agreement effective immediately due to an alleged breach of the license agreement.
 On October 17, 2011, the Company and Mexico entered into an amendment to the license agreement whereby the termination has been revoked and Mexico will pay the Company \$1,863,000 in 37 monthly installments of \$50,000 beginning on October 17, 2011 with a final payment of \$13,000.
-Mexico will have no other continuing obligations to the Company for royalties or other license payments and the agreement will be effectively terminated once the entire \$1,863,000 has been received.
-Mexico also has the option to pay off the amount early with no penalties.
 The amendment is expected to result in a reduction of licensee income in future periods.
+In December 2013, Mexico paid the balance due of \$563,000.
+The Company recognized the balance paid as licensee and interest income in the accompanying consolidated statement of operations as of February 28, 2014.
+Mexico has no other continuing obligations to the Company for royalties or other license payments and the agreement is terminated.

-As of February 28, 2013 and November 30, 2012, the Company recorded a receivable of \$976,454 and \$1,115,505, respectively, and deferred revenue of \$970,245 and \$1,104,623, respectively, in the accompanying consolidated balance sheets.
-Accounts receivable is calculated using the present value of all of the monthly installments using a discount rate that reflects both the risk-free rate at the inception of the contract and the contract period.
-In accordance with the agreement, the Company received three installments of \$50,000 during the first quarter of 2013 and the first quarter of 2012, which is reflected in the consolidated statement of operations as of February 28, 2013 and February 29, 2012 as licensee and interest income.
-The installment amounts that are to be received and recognized within the next twelve months have been classified as short-term as Accounts Receivable in the accompanying consolidated balance sheets.
+As of February 28, 2014 and November 30, 2013, the Company recorded a note receivable of \$0 and \$550,782, respectively, and deferred revenue of \$0 and \$551,585, respectively, in the accompanying consolidated balance sheets.
+Note receivable is calculated using the present value of all of the monthly installments using a discount rate that reflects both the risk-free rate at the inception of the contract and the contract period.
+In accordance with the agreement, the Company received three installments of \$50,000 during the first quarter of 2013 which is reflected in the consolidated statement of operations as of February 28, 2013 as licensee and interest income.